Martin Bosma: Member of parliament

 Since 2004, Bosma worked for the 'Wilders Group' and later for the Party for Freedom (PVV) that emerged from it, including as campaign manager.
 He also wrote many of Geert Wilders' speeches.
 Bosma was first elected to the House of Representatives in the 2006 general election.

 For the PVV, Bosma was spokesperson for media and culture and secretary of the PVV party.
 He has been highly critical of public broadcasting, usually referred to by him as the "state broadcaster".
 Bosma is a declared opponent of the Dutch public broadcasting system.
 He has often spoken of what he considers the left-wing character of public broadcasting, which he considers in violation of the Dutch Media Act.
 He is also an opponent of subsidies to the arts.
-In March 2009, Bosma submitted a motion to limit the number of current affairs programs on Dutch public broadcasters VARA and NPS starting in 2010.
-This should reduce the "leftist character" of public broadcasting.
+In March 2009, Bosma submitted a motion to limit the number of current affairs programs on Dutch public broadcasters VARA and NPS starting in 2010, wanting to reduce the "leftist character" of public broadcasting.
 In September 2009, he submitted parliamentary questions about "Islam propaganda" in public broadcasting children's programs.
 The parliamentary questions were submitted in response to a preschool program on public TV about Eid al-Fitr.

 Bosma has put in doubt the impartiality of the Judiciary of the Netherlands, claiming that "judges in the Netherlands are independent but not impartial; we see that many rulings resemble D66's program".
 Opposition leader Jesse Klaver of GroenLinks confronted him during his 2023 candidacy for Speaker of the House of Representatives with his claim.
 In his reply, Bosma defended that position stating he did so in his role as member of the House of Representatives, and that as Speaker of the House of Representatives, he will guard the Dutch separation of powers and do so neutrally.

 Bosma regularly argues that there is "repopulation" in the Netherlands.
 According to that controversial theory, the original Dutch population is being replaced by a new population.
 The Dutch National Coordinator for Security and Counterterrorism (NCTV) has identified this theory as one of the focus areas of the Dutch right-wing extremist scene to normalise their extremists ideology.

 During the 2010 cabinet formation, Bosma was active as a negotiator.
 Together with his party colleague Tony van Dijck, he spent six weeks at the Ministry of Finance in order to find 18 billion euros in budget cuts with Minister Jan Kees de Jager (CDA) and State Secretary Frans Weekers (VVD).